Maryland Communities United

 When we fight, we WIN!

-2015 Restored the vote for citizens with felony convictions upon release from prison.
-2015 Increased funding (67% increase – $4 million for a total of just over $10 million) for community schools in Baltimore.
-2016 Registered over 1,000 released prisoners to vote.
-Reinstated of funding for Baltimore community schools (won in 2015 then cut by mayor in 2016) 2017 Reinstated of funding for community schools, initially cut in the mayor's FY 2018 Budget.
+2013-2016 Won same day registration on early voting days.
+Restored the vote for citizens with felony convictions upon release from prison.
+Registered over 1,000 released prisoners to vote.
+2015-2017 Increased funding (67% increase – $4 million for a total of just over $10 million) for community schools in Baltimore.
+Reinstated of funding for community schools, initially cut in the mayor's FY 2018 Budget.
 2016-20 Organized monthly trauma support groups in Perkins, Gilmor and McCulloh Homes, as well as emergency meetings as requested by individuals in need.
-2018 Established a new support group in Cherry Hill, at the request of staff & parents at Cherry Hill Elementary-Middle.
+Established a new support group in Cherry Hill, at the request of staff & parents at Cherry Hill Elementary-Middle.
 2018 Won landmark rental licensing regulation for 1-2 unit dwellings in Baltimore City homes.
-2019 Won statewide minimum wage for nearly 600,000 workers who will see steady increases from $10.10 today to $15 by 2025. |
+2019 Won statewide minimum wage for nearly 600,000 workers who will see steady increases from $10.10 today to $15 by 2025.
+2019-2023 We successfully re-framed the conversation about the Baltimore Budget process.
+While our voter initiative did not get on the ballot, city council members are looking into putting a charter amendment on the ballot modeled after our legislation.
+The new charter amendment giving the council power to direct spending goes into effect in 2022 (re Budget for FY23). |

 2020 COVID-19 revised our plans in the MD General Assembly.
 We shifted to mutual support in our communities, distributing food & having coffee in McCulloh & Gilmor Homes, holding a Holiday Free Market in Penn-North, and moving our organizing into virtual space.
 Participated with 1000s of other Baltimoreans in one of the largest, most peaceful rallies following youth leaders.
 Introduced #Defund2Refund to describe our fight to right-size the Baltimore Police budget.
-2021 With other Baltimore organizations, relaunched Baltimore Alliance to Reclaim Our Schools (AROS) table to fight for the schools our children deserve.
-2021 COVID vaccine outreach resulted in vaccinations in Sandtown-Winchester neighborhood.
-2022 Continued to influence the discourse on police funding using #Defund2Refund.
-2022 Introduced a bill into the Maryland State Legislature to decriminalize small quantities of drugs as our continued fight to end the War on Drugs |